 In the short term, the Barclaycard Arrival Plus® World Elite Mastercard® also gives a fantastic signing bonus.
 If you can spend $5,000 in the first 3 months of card membership, you'll be awarded 70,000 miles.
 The Barclaycard Arrival Plus® World Elite Mastercard® offers a 5% miles dividend to cardholders who redeem their rewards towards travel statement credit.

 - Chip + Pin technology makes it accessible in all countries

 Chase Sapphire Preferred® Card: Best Chip + Signature Credit Card

-If you travel to countries where the use of chip & signature credit cards isn’t an issue, the Chase Sapphire Preferred® card is one of the best options to have.
+If you travel to countries where the use of chip & signature credit cards isn’t an issue, the Chase Sapphire Preferred® Card card is one of the best options to have.
 This is one of our favorite credit cards, for both travel and overall rewards.
-When you book flights and hotels using this card you can earn as much as 2.5% back through rewards.
+When you book flights and hotels using this card you can earn as much as 2.5% back through rewards (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal).
 The same rate applies to dining.
 Because of this, the card is the perfect choice for a traveler who also spends a lot on cuisines (whether internationally or back at home).

 It also offers users a sizable 50,000 point welcome bonus.
 To qualify, users must spend $4,000 on purchases in the first 3 months from account opening.
 The value of this bonus is roughly $625, when those points are used towards booking travel arrangements through the Chase Ultimate Rewards® portal.